CodeScop/Oge-Mai-Field-Guide/allquests.md

   - Minica
 - **Rewards:** Wardrobe: OnFire Lab Coat https://4thewords.com/media/wardrobe/featured/male/wm&#95;1105-onfire-lab-coat-7962-37242.png
 - **Recommendations:** You've come this far! ... who am I kidding, at 84K battle words, this is one of the most demanding quests in the game.
 Still, it provides a nice long-term thing to have in the background when the frenzied rush of short-term quests has subsided.

+### Spider Bows - Riza

+- **Location:** Riza Rivertown
+- **Unlocked by:** Riza MQ6/Journey Upriver
+- **Type:** Collection
+- **Requirements:** Turn in 25 Spider Bows
+- **Rewards:** 1 Stone Key & 1 Stone Chest
+- **Recommendations:** Definitely worth turning in if you have 25 Spider Bows or more already.
+If you're going to tackle the Raina quests, you'll probably accrue all the Spider Bows you need later while using Wooden Chests in Mama Tree to get Vine Nets.
+Probably no reason to specifically farm Spider Bows for it, though.

 ### Spooky Scary Supernaturals - ShrineMar